cscorley/dissertation/chapters/3_method/2_1_dit.md

-# Developer Identification {#chap:dit}
+## Developer Identification {#sec:dit}

 Developer identification is a triaging activity in which a team member identifies a list of developers that are most apt to complete a change request and assigning one or more of those developers to the task [@McDonald-Ackerman_1998].  @Begel-etal_2010 show that developers need help finding expertise within their organization *more than they need help finding source code elements*.
-In this chapter, we outline an approach using online topic models for developer identification.
+In this second, we outline an approach using online topic models for developer identification.
 First, we describe our motivation and background in Sections \ref{sec:dit-motivation} and
 \ref{sec:dit-background}, respectively.
 We then describe our study design in